-- zip_uri The URI for the zipfile.

-- is_url Is the zip URI a URL or a file?

-- clone_to_dir The cookiecutter repository directory to put the archive into.
+- zip_uri (str) The URI for the zipfile. - is_url (bool) Is the zip URI a URL or a file? - clone_to_dir (PathLike[str]) The cookiecutter repository directory to put the archive into. - no_input (bool) Do not prompt for user input and eventually force a refresh of cached resources. - password (Optional[str]) The password to use when unpacking the repository.

-- no_input Suppress any prompts

-- password The password to use when unpacking the repository.